palomeque11/StoreProductApp/README.md

 # Application Description
 The WalmartApp is an Android application designed to provide users with a seamless shopping experience by displaying a comprehensive list of products sourced from an external API.
 Leveraging modern architecture and best practices, this application incorporates features such as:

-## MVVM Architecture:
+## Architecture:
-Utilizing the Model-View-ViewModel pattern for better separation of concerns, enhancing testability and maintainability.
+Utilizing the MVVM pattern with clean architecture for better separation of concerns, enhancing testability and maintainability.

 ## Dependency Injection:
 Implementing Dagger Hilt to manage dependencies, ensuring a clean and efficient codebase while facilitating easier testing.